osinfra-io/local-development-setup/README.md

 [![Docker Build and Test](https://github.com/osinfra-io/local-development-setup/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/osinfra-io/local-development-setup/actions/workflows/build-and-test.yml)

+## Goals

+When you invest in Infrastructure as Code (IaC), you will find that onboarding developers takes time and can be confusing for people new to development, limiting contributions.

+- Standardized IaC developer environments
+- Simplify onboarding so new IaC developers can contribute easier

 ## Ubuntu Setup

 To install all the local tools we will need you can run the following commands.